SkywalkerRyan/practice/Striver/readme.md

 # Recursion/Backtracking

+    After basic return tu Reverse a LL [Recursive] in 6.3

 # Sorting

-    After finishing basics return to Count Inversions and Reverse pair in 3.3
+    After basic return to Count Inversions and Reverse pair in 3.3

 # Searching

 # Bit Manipulation

-    After finishing basics return to "Count number of subarrays with given xor K" in 3.3
+    After basic return to "Count number of subarrays with given xor K" in 3.3

 # Tree/BST/Trie